godpeny/pages/main/src/blog-post.25.md

 ## Expectation–Maximization Algorithm (EM Algorithm)
 An expectation–maximization (EM) algorithm is an iterative method to find (local) maximum likelihood estimates of parameters in statistical models, where the model depends on unobserved(latent) variables.
+EM Algorithm chooses some random values for the latent data points and estimates a new set of data.
+These new values are then recursively used to estimate a better first date, by filling up unknown points, until the values get fixed.
 The EM iteration alternates between performing an expectation (E) step, which creates a function for the expectation of the log-likelihood evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.
 These parameter-estimates are then used to determine the distribution of the latent variables in the next E step.
 It can be used, for example, to estimate a mixture of gaussians.